Package: MsBackendSql

 MsBackendSql

 backends.
-To evaluate its impact we next compare the performance
+To evaluate this we compare below

-of the MsBackendSql
+the performance of the MsBackendSql

 to other Spectra

-backends, specifically, the
+backends, specifically,

-MsBackendMzR
+the MsBackendMzR

-which is the default backend to read and represent raw MS data,
+which is the default backend to read and represent raw MS

-and the MsBackendMemory
+data, and the MsBackendMemory

-backend that keeps all MS data in memory (and is thus
+backend that keeps all MS data in memory (and is

-not suggested for larger MS experiments).
+thus not suggested for larger MS experiments).
 Similar to the MsBackendMzR

-the MsBackendSql
+also the MsBackendSql

 keeps only a limited amount of data in memory.
 These